pallets-eco/flask-admin/doc/introduction.rst

     inline_models = ['post', ]

-These inline forms can be customised.
+These inline forms can be customized.
 Have a look at the API documentation for :meth:`~flask_admin.contrib.sqla.ModelView.inline_models`.

 To **enable csv export** of the model view::